cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 					- If the offense mentioned in this article affects any food substance, motor fuel or lubricants, or other articles of prime necessity, the penalty shall be that of *prision mayor* in its maximum and medium periods it being sufficient for the imposition thereof that the initial steps have been taken toward carrying out the purposes of the combination.
 					- Any property possessed under any contract or by any combination mentioned in the preceding paragraphs, and being the subject thereof, shall be forfeited to the Government of the Philippines.
 					- Whenever any of the offenses described above is committed by a corporation or association, the president and each one of its agents or representatives in the Philippines in case of a foreign corporation or association, who shall have knowingly permitted or failed to prevent the commission of such offense, shall be held liable as principals thereof.
-		- ## Section Two. — Frauds in commerce and industry id:: 6518ffe7-5929-4fcf-8635-697e8304d78d
+		- #### Section Two. — Frauds in commerce and industry id:: 6518ffe7-5929-4fcf-8635-697e8304d78d
 		  collapsed:: true
 			- **Art.
-187.** *Importation and disposition of falsely marked articles or merchandise made of gold, silver, or other precious metals or their alloys.* collapsed:: true
+187.** *Importation and disposition of falsely marked articles or merchandise made of gold, silver, or other precious metals or their alloys.*
 				- The penalty of *prision correccional* or a fine ranging from Forty thousand pesos (P40,000) to Two hundred thousand pesos (P200,000), or both, shall be imposed on any person who shall knowingly import or sell or dispose of any article or merchandise made of gold, silver, or other precious metals, or their alloys, with stamps, brands, or marks which fail to indicate the actual fineness or quality of said metals or alloys.
 				- Any stamp, brand, label, or mark shall be deemed to fail to indicate the actual fineness of the article on which it is engraved, printed, stamped, labeled or attached, when the rest of the article shows that the quality or fineness thereof is less by more than one-half karat, if made of gold, and less by more than four one- thousandth, if made of silver, than what is shown by said stamp, brand, label or mark.
 But in case of watch cases and flatware made of gold, the actual fineness of such gold shall not be less by more than three one-thousandth than the fineness indicated by said stamp, brand, label, or mark. ^{(As amended by R.A.
 No. 10951, August 29, 2017)}
 			- ~~**Art.
-188.** Subsisting and altering trade-mark, trade-names, or service marks.~~[^IPL] collapsed:: true
+188.** Subsisting and altering trade-mark, trade-names, or service marks.~~[^IPL]
-				- ~~The penalty of *prision correccional* in its minimum period or a fine ranging from 50 to 2,000 pesos, or both, shall be imposed upon:~~ collapsed:: true
+				- ~~The penalty of *prision correccional* in its minimum period or a fine ranging from 50 to 2,000 pesos, or both, shall be imposed upon:~~
 					- 1. Any person who shall substitute the trade name or trade-mark of some other manufacturer or dealer or a colorable imitation thereof, for the trademark of the real manufacturer or dealer upon any article of commerce and shall sell the same;
 					- 2. Any person who shall sell such articles of commerce or offer the same for sale, knowing that the trade-name or trade- mark has been fraudulently used in such goods as described in the preceding subdivision;
 					- 3. Any person who, in the sale or advertising of his services, shall use or substitute the service mark of some other person, or a colorable imitation of such mark; or
 					- 4. Any person who, knowing the purpose for which the trade-name, trade-mark, or service mark of a person is to be used, prints, lithographs, or in any way reproduces such trade-name, trade-mark, or service mark, or a colorable imitation thereof, for another person, to enable that other person to fraudulently use such trade-name, trade-mark, or service mark on his own goods or in connection with the sale or advertising of his services.
 					- A trade-name or trade-mark as herein used is a word or words, name, title, symbol, emblem, sign or device, or any combination thereof used as an advertisement, sign, label, poster, or otherwise, for the purpose of enabling the public to distinguish the business of the person who owns and uses said trade- name or trade-mark.
-					- A service mark as herein used is a mark used in the sale or advertising of services to identify the services of one person and distinguish them from the services of others and includes without limitation the marks, names, symbols, titles, designations, slogans, character names, and distinctive features of radio or other advertising. collapsed:: true
+					- A service mark as herein used is a mark used in the sale or advertising of services to identify the services of one person and distinguish them from the services of others and includes without limitation the marks, names, symbols, titles, designations, slogans, character names, and distinctive features of radio or other advertising.
 						- [^IPL]: _{Articles 188 and 189 of the Revised Penal Code were repealed by The Intellectual Property Code[R.A.
 8293, January 1, 1998.]}
 			- ~~**Art.
 189.** Unfair competition, fraudulent registration of trade-mark, trade-name or service mark, fraudulent designation of origin, and false description.~~[^IPL]
-				- ~~The penalty provided in the next proceeding article shall be imposed upon:~~ collapsed:: true
+				- ~~The penalty provided in the next proceeding article shall be imposed upon:~~
 					- 1. Any person who, in unfair competition and for the purposes of deceiving or defrauding another of his legitimate trade or the public in general, shall sell his goods giving them the general appearance of goods of another manufacturer or dealer, either as to the goods themselves, or in the wrapping of the packages in which they are contained or the device or words thereon or in any other features of their appearance which would be likely to induce the public to believe that the goods offered are those of a manufacturer or dealer other than the actual manufacturer or dealer or shall give other persons a chance or opportunity to do the same with a like purpose.
 					- 2. Any person who shall affix, apply, annex or use in connection with any goods or services or any container or containers for goods a false designation of origin or any false description or representation and shall sell such goods or services.
-					- collapsed:: true
-					  3. Any person who by means of false or fraudulent representation or declarations orally or in writing or by other fraudulent means shall procure from the patent office or from any other office which may hereafter be established by law for the purposes the registration of a trade-name, trade-mark or service mark or of himself as the owner of such trade-name, trade-mark or service mark or an entry respecting a trade-name, trade-mark or service mark.
+					- 3. Any person who by means of false or fraudulent representation or declarations orally or in writing or by other fraudulent means shall procure from the patent office or from any other office which may hereafter be established by law for the purposes the registration of a trade-name, trade-mark or service mark or of himself as the owner of such trade-name, trade-mark or service mark or an entry respecting a trade-name, trade-mark or service mark.
 						- [^IPL]: _{Articles 188 and 189 of the Revised Penal Code were repealed by The Intellectual Property Code[R.A.
 8293, January 1, 1998.]}
 			- [^IPL]: _{Articles 188 and 189 of the Revised Penal Code were repealed by The Intellectual Property Code[R.A.
 8293, January 1, 1998.]}
-- # ~~Title Five - CRIMES RELATIVE TO OPIUM AND OTHER PROHIBITED DRUGS~~[^T5]
+- ## ~~Title Five - CRIMES RELATIVE TO OPIUM AND OTHER PROHIBITED DRUGS~~[^T5]
   id:: 6488844a-3d45-4fdc-a1bb-a7616c2153d7
   collapsed:: true
 	- [^T5]: Articles 190 t0 194 of the Revised Penal Code were repealed by R.A.
 No. 6425.
 However, R.A.
 No. 6425 was repealed by R.A.
 No. 9165 otherwise known as Comprehensive Dangerous Drugs Act of 2002.
-- # Title Six - CRIMES AGAINST PUBLIC MORALS
+- ## Title Six - CRIMES AGAINST PUBLIC MORALS
   id:: 6488844a-ddc7-4ce6-aadd-997dabce6351
   collapsed:: true
-	- ## ~~Chapter One - GAMBLING AND BETTING~~[^T6]
+	- ### ~~Chapter One - GAMBLING AND BETTING~~[^T6]
 	  collapsed:: true
 		- [^T6]: Articles 195 to 199 of the Revised Penal Code are repealed by P.D.
 No. 1602.
 P.D.
 No. 1602 is modified by R.A.
 No. 9287.
-	- ## Chapter Two - OFFENSES AGAINST DECENCY AND GOOD CUSTOMS
+	- ### Chapter Two - OFFENSES AGAINST DECENCY AND GOOD CUSTOMS collapsed:: true
 		- **Art.
 200.** *Grave scandal.*
 		  collapsed:: true
 			- The penalties of arresto mayor and public censure shall be imposed upon any person who shall offend against decency or good customs by any highly scandalous conduct not expressly falling within any other article of this Code.